Frequently asked questions

 Q. What is Certiport’s Microsoft Office Specialist U.S. National Championship?

-A. The 2022 Microsoft Office Specialist U.S. National Championship presented by Certiport, Inc. is a national competition that tests students’ skills on Microsoft Office Word, Excel® and PowerPoint®.
-Top students are invited to represent their respective states at the U.S. National Championship.
-At the U.S. National Championship Event, each student competes for Champion in his or her category: Microsoft Word (Office 2016), Microsoft Excel (Office 2016), Microsoft PowerPoint (Office 2016), Microsoft Word (Microsoft 365 Apps and Office 2019), Microsoft Excel (Microsoft 365 Apps and Office 2019), or Microsoft PowerPoint (Microsoft 365 Apps and Office 2019).
+A. The 2023 Microsoft Office Specialist U.S. National Championship presented by Certiport, Inc. is a national competition that tests students’ skills in Microsoft Office Word, Excel® and PowerPoint®.
+Top students are invited to represent their respective states at the U.S. National Championship in Orlando, Florida on June 19 – 22, 2023.
+At the U.S. National Championship Event, each student competes to be the champion in their category: Microsoft Word (Office 2016), Microsoft Excel (Office 2016), Microsoft PowerPoint (Office 2016), Microsoft Word (Microsoft 365 Apps and Office 2019), Microsoft Excel (Microsoft 365 Apps and Office 2019), or Microsoft PowerPoint (Microsoft 365 Apps and Office 2019).

 Q. Who can participate in the Championship?

 A. Anyone may participate in the qualification round of testing, but to participate in the U.S. National Championship, candidates must be students that are enrolled in an approved, degree-seeking academic institution recognized by the state in which it operates.
-Students must also be between the ages of 13 and 22 (as of June 15, 2022).
-Students participating in the U.S. National Championship must be able to provide proof of age and student status upon request.
-Employees of Certiport, Inc., the sponsoring Certiport Authorized Partner, their affiliates, subsidiaries, parent and related companies and agencies and those individuals living in the same household as employees are not eligible.
-All federal, state and local laws and regulations apply.
-Void where prohibited or restricted by law.
-By taking an eligible Exam and entering this Championship, participants agree to abide by all terms of these Official Rules.
+Candidates must also be between the ages of 13 and 22 (as of June 15 of the competition year).
+Individuals participating in the U.S. National Championship must be able to provide proof of age and student status upon request.

-Previous participants of the U.S. National Championship Round ARE eligible for the 2022 Championship.
-However, they cannot compete in the Exam they previously competed in during a U.S. National Championship Round.
-For example, a student who competed in Microsoft Word (Office 2016) or Microsoft Word (Microsoft 365 Apps and Office 2019) during a previous year’s U.S. National Championship Round, can compete in Microsoft Excel® or PowerPoint® in the Qualifying Round and the U.S. National Championship Round of this year’s competition.
+Previous participants of the U.S. National Championship round are eligible to compete; however, they cannot compete in the exam they previously competed in during a U.S. National Championship round.
+For example, a candidate who competed in Microsoft Word (Office 2016) or Microsoft Word (Microsoft 365 Apps and Office 2019) during a previous U.S. National Championship round, can compete in Microsoft Excel® or PowerPoint® in the qualifying round and the U.S. National Championship Round of this year’s competition.

-Q. What kind of exam do students take at the competition?
+Q. What kind of exam do competitors take at the competition?
 Is it the same as the certification exam?

-A. No, students will be taking a completely new exam.
+A. No, competitors will be taking a completely new exam.
 Like the certification exam, this will be project based.
-However, since the competition tests the most advanced students from around the country, we encourage students to study and prepare for topics outside the certification exam.
-A great way to prepare is to look at the Microsoft Office Specialist Expert exams, available for both Word and Excel.
+However, since the competition tests the most advanced students from around the country, candidates are encouraged to study and prepare for topics outside the certification exam.
+A great way to prepare is to take the Microsoft Office Specialist Expert exams.

 Q. What scholarships are awarded?

-A. The First Place Champion receives $3000 along with a medal of achievement, trophy, certificate, and invitation to compete at the MOS World Championship.
-The invitation includes a free flight and hotel room for the student and a chaperone!
-The Second Place winner receives $1500 along with a medal of achievement and certificate.
-The Third Place Winner receives $750 along with a medal of achievement and certificate.
+A. The first-place champion receives $3,000, a medal of achievement, a trophy, a certificate, a gift from Microsoft, and an invitation to compete at the MOS World Championship.
+The invitation to the World Championship includes a free flight and hotel room for the competitor and a chaperone.
+The second-place winner receives $2,000 along with a medal of achievement and certificate.
+The third-place winner receives $1,000, a medal of achievement, and a certificate.

 Q. How many days after the deadline do you wait to invite students to the MOS U.S. National Championship?